 EEX complies with its reporting obligation by publicly disclosing the complete list of Guarantees of Origin issued in France.

 EEX publishes the data contained in the National Registry for Guarantees of Origin, according to Article 8 of Decree 2006-1118 dated 5 September 2006 concerning the GO of electricity produced from renewable energy sources of cogeneration, and modified by decree 2012-62 dated 20 January 2012.
-The data is published in the file downloadable on this page, which is updated on a monthly basis.

 The public information provided by EEX aims to inform consumers of the origins of their renewable energy.